IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-1/README.md

 ## 1. Add a new Data Source connection (Admin only)

+For Cloud Pak for Data to read our Db2 Warehouse data we need to add a new *Data Source* to Cloud Pak for Data.
+This requires inputting the usual JDBC details.

 To add a new data source, go the (☰) menu and click on the *Connections* option.

 ![(☰) Menu -> Collections](../.gitbook/assets/images/connections/cpd-conn-menu.png)